 Members of the TRACE team visit residences in predetermined, randomly selected, representative neighborhoods and invite members of those households to participate in the study.
 Those who agree to participate fill out a simple consent form, answer a few confidential health-related questions, provide basic information (name, date of birth, contact information, demographic information) and are given the free home test kit.
 We need this information so that we can let participants know their results.

 Participants are asked to follow simple instructions for taking a nasal swab within the privacy of their home and return the completed kit to our workers.
 Completed kits are taken back to OSU and submitted to the Willamette Valley Toxicology TRACE-COVID-19 laboratory where swabs are tested for the presence of SARS-CoV-2 (the novel coronavirus that causes COVID-19).
-The test results are reported to the Benton and Deschutes county health departments, as required by the state of Oregon.
+The test results are reported to the relevant county health department (Benton County Health Department, Deschutes County Health Services, Lincoln County Health and Human Services, or Umatilla County Health Department), as required by the state of Oregon.
 Participants in the study have access to their confidential test results.

 TRACE-COVID-19 field team members are carefully trained, protected and certified.
 They already have been tested for the virus.
 They carry identification and certification that they are members of the OSU TRACE-COVID-19 project.
 The workers keep a safe physical distance from you and your family; they do not enter participants’ homes.